The Boy Inside the Broken House

 Open the laptop.

-Send one email.
+Send one message.

 Repair your life.

-But now the competitor is not even properly human.
+Now the competitor is not even properly human.

-AI sits there like a tireless clerk from some impossible office.
-Give it a task and it begins.
-No coughing.
-No shame.
-No childhood.
-No unpaid emotional electricity bill.
 It writes, rewrites, codes, draws, summarizes, translates, explains, and returns with something polished enough to make an ordinary human feel like an old fountain pen in a touchscreen showroom.

 This is where the joke becomes cruel.

-Because even the fast now face something faster.
+Even the fast now face something faster.
 Even the smart face something that can imitate smartness in bulk.
 Even the young face a machine that does not need youth.
-Even the handsome, the fluent, the gym-fit, the globally employable, the people who drink green things in glass bottles and call it discipline, now have a competitor available in all sizes, all time zones, all moods, which is to say no mood at all.
+So I am not alone in feeling threatened.

 That should comfort me.

-It does not comfort me very much.
+It does not comfort me much.

 A flood in the whole neighborhood does not make the water under your bed less wet.